julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 For banishing, winter divination, and ancestral contact.

 ### **Evergreens**
-Pine, fir, spruce, yew—
+Pine, fir, spruce, yew— the forest’s immortal soul.
-the forest’s immortal soul.
+Evergreens carried the spirit of the living forest—and in some regions formed the base of protective charms like **[The Witch’s Winter Bottle](/witchy-winter-solstice-bottle/)**.

 ### **Holly & Ivy**
 British opposites—chaos/order, male/female, protective balance.